gt-cs3220/gt-cs3220.github.io/assignment5.md

 4) The exponents of the Multiplier (E1) and the multiplicand (E2) bits are added and the bias value is subtracted from the added result.
 The subtracted result is put in the exponential field of the result block.
 =E1+E2-bias
-5) Normalize the sum, either shifting right and incrementing the exponent or shifting left and decrementing the exponent. e..g.)  if M1*M2 has carry out bit, sifht right and increment the exponent.
+5) Normalize the sum, either shifting right and incrementing the exponent or shifting left and decrementing the exponent. e.g.)  if M1*M2 has carry out bit, shift right and increment the exponent.

 6) Check for underflow/overflow.
 If Overflow set the output to infinity & for underflow set to zero. --> for this assignment, you can